MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

 1. Review the activity log to gain a better understanding of other activities performed by the user.
-Look at the IP address they are logged in from and the device details.
+Look at the IP address they're logged in from and the device details.
 1. Contact your Power BI team or Information Protection team to understand the guidelines for sharing reports internally and externally.

 ### Unusual impersonated activity (by user)